Quarry tile: Sizes and shapes

 Additionally, modern tiles can be found in different shapes, such as rectangular.

 Finishes

-Traditional quarry tiles were unglazed and either red, grey, black/ very dark blue; however, modern "decorator" tiles come in a variety of tints and finishes.
+Traditional quarry tiles were unglazed and either red, grey, or black/very dark blue; however, modern "decorator" tiles come in a variety of tints and finishes.
 Industrial quarry tile is available with abrasive frit embedded in the surface to provide a non-slip finish in wet areas such as commercial kitchens and laboratories.

 Uses

 Quarry tile is extensively used for floors where a very durable material is required.
 It can be used either indoors or outdoors, although freeze-resistant grades of tile should be used outdoors in climates where freeze-thaw action occurs.
 Quarry tile is used less often as a wall finish and is occasionally used for countertops, although the wide grout joints can make cleaning of countertops difficult.
 Most commercial kitchens require a quarry tile to be used because of its slip resistant and non-porous properties.